John Julien

 Here is a standard article SOP that gives a general overview of Roth IRA requirements.

-5. Call center SOP example
+5. Call Center SOP Example

 Call center SOPs are typically call flows or call center scripts.
 There are a variety of different policies and procedures.
 Each call center is set up differently.
 You could have one call center to handle all calls or you may have a call center where there are different departments for different services/products.